 - a.
 Board of Education Minutes forever - b.
-Personnel files forever - Student files until the student receives a high school diploma or its equivalent, or is beyond the age of compulsory school attendance2 - d.
-Student records of attendance/graduation forever3 - e.
+Personnel files forever - Student files until the student receives a high school diploma or its equivalent, or is beyond the age of compulsory school attendance2 - ^d Student records of attendance/graduation forever3 - e.
 Financial Records five (5) years4 - f.
-Documentation, including letters of approval, related to transactions or contracts for services covered by this policy and Arkansas statutes for Board members or members of their families or for waivers granted to District employees - thirteen years5 - Documentation relating to payments or reimbursements made by a vendor on behalf of a board member, administrator, or employee for travel, lodging, food, registration, entertainment, or other expenses6 - Three (3) years - h.
-Employment applications, including applicant lists, applicant interview evaluations, documentation in response to requests for reasons for a failure to be interviewed and/or hired, and hiring determinations five (5) years7 - i.
+Documentation, including letters of approval, related to transactions or contracts for services covered by this policy and Arkansas statutes for Board members or members of their families or for waivers granted to District employees - thirteen years5 - ^{g.} Documentation relating to payments or reimbursements made by a vendor on behalf of a board member, administrator, or employee for travel, lodging, food, registration, entertainment, or other expenses6 Three (3) years - Employment applications, including applicant lists, applicant interview evaluations, documentation in response to requests for reasons for a failure to be interviewed and/or hired, and hiring determinations - five (5) years7 - i.
 Expenditures made with federal grant monies8- governed by the terms of each grant - j.
-Video Surveillance Recordings the timeline established in Policy 4.48-VIDEO SURVEILLANCE - k.
-Emails whatever the District's policy is on this subject9 - Documents filed with the IRS, including those required in Policy 7.23-Health Care Coverage and the Affordable Care Act four (4) years
+Video Surveillance Recordings the timeline established in Policy 4.48-VIDEO SURVEILLANCE AND OTHER STUDENT MONITORING - k.
+Emails whatever the District's policy is on this subject9 - I. Documents filed with the IRS, including those required in Policy 7.23-Health Care Coverage and the Affordable Care Act four (4) years - m.
+Statewide assessment security agreement Three (3) years

-The superintendent or designee shall be responsible for determining when there is a need to interrupt the routine destruction of records.
-When the superintendent or designee makes the decision to cease the routine disposal of records, staff affected by the decision shall be promptly informed of the decision and of the nature of records that are to be retained.
-Such records shall be retained until the superintendent or designee has authorized their destruction.
-Employee training on the District's records retention schedule shall specifically include information on the records that may need to be retained due to pending disciplinary or legal actions which otherwise are subject to routine disposal.
+The superintendent or designee shall be responsible for determining when there is a need to interrupt the routine destruction of records.10 When the superintendent or designee makes the decision to cease the routine disposal of records, staff affected by the decision shall be promptly informed of the decision and of the nature of records that are to be retained, such records shall be retained until the superintendent or designee has authorized their destruction.
+Employee training on the district's records retention schedule shall specifically include information on the records that may need to be retained due to pending disciplinary or legal actions that otherwise would be subject to routine disposal.
+If an employee has doubt about the need to retain any record otherwise scheduled for destruction, he/she shall consult with the superintendent or designee prior to destroying such records.11